mrazomej/phd/src/chapter_01/section_03_information.md

 a different point.
-Usually these messages carry with them *meaning* (otherwise why would we even want to send such messages) by which we usually mean that the message "refers to or is correlated according to to some system with certain physical or conceptual entities." [@Shannon1948].
+Usually these messages carry with them *meaning* (otherwise why would we even want to send such messages) by which we usually mean that the message "refers to or is correlated according to to some system with certain physical or conceptual entities" [@Shannon1948].
 But for the task of engineering a reliable communication system this meaning is irrelevant--in the same way that whatever the cell decides to do with the meaning of the signals obtained from the environment can be thought as irrelevant for the biophysics